Welcome to Higham Ferrers Nursery & Infant School

 “The Headteacher and Deputy Headteacher work very well together.
 They have a clear focus on school improvement and they share a passion to ensure the very best learning experiences for each and every individual pupil.”

-The third visit was in the form of a teaching and learning review by the Inspire teaching school alliance.
+A teaching and learning review by the Inspire teaching school alliance.

 They found that learning behaviours across the school were good.
 Children were focused, independent and resilient.
 There was rigour in work and progress was evident for all ability groups.